Documentation Index

 Schedule States

-A schedule is always in one of two states, stored in itsstate field:
+A schedule is always in one of two states, stored in its state field:

-active— the schedule can be updated or deleted.
-One-time schedules remain active until they fire; recurring schedules remain active indefinitely or until theirend_dateis reached.completed— the schedule is read-only.
-Completed schedules cannot be updated but can still be deleted.
+active — the schedule can be updated or deleted.
+One-time schedules remain active until they fire; recurring schedules remain active indefinitely or until their end_date is reached.